 Perfecting The Art

 No ONE thing is necessarily “the trick” to snapping out of the “everyday blues,” but every single one of these things will help in some way.
 Pick one, try it out.
-See if it doesn’t give you just the boost you need to try another. …if that works, maybe another.
+See if it doesn’t give you just the boost you need to try another. …and if that works, maybe another.
 Soon enough, the blues might just be a thing of the past.

 The goal is to make these bummer moments be indeed momentary.
 May our everyday blues be more and more short-lived as we improve the art of fighting for gratitude, godliness, perspective, selflessness and joy.
 It’s much better on the other side of the blues — don’t linger in them for long!